 It’s just one of those things that “clicks” once you get a little bit of hands-on experience.

-So I suggest you go ahead and get the Divi theme if you want it – then, follow along with the rest of the post and try each step for yourself.
+So I suggest you go ahead and get the Divi theme since you’re ready to create a site – then, follow along with the rest of the post and try each step for yourself.

 (To help you out more, I’ll show you the backend of a page on my site a little later in this post, and you’ll see how that translates to my live website!)

 You’ll see a box pop up with a bunch of layout options.

 The one you choose will depend on what kind of section you want to make.

 So, let’s say you want to make a section on your site with 3 images and 3 text boxes, like this (pulled from my copywriting business website):

 To build something similar, you need to pick the option that splits the section into thirds, as seen below on the far right.